thelegendofkrystal/thelegendofkrystal/README.md

 The Legend of Krystal
 =====================

-To revive and improve on the original work on the game, this github page is created.To ensure the openness of this project, The project will always be an open github repository.
+To revive and improve on the original work, this github page is created.
+To ensure the openness of this project, The project will always be an open github repository.

 The project will be hosted on a free hosting such as Heroku Everything will be available on the web employed with the newest HTML5 technology